goetzrieger/ansible-labs-summit2020/content/ansible-tower-getting-started/1-intro/_index.md

 Ansible Tower is a web-based UI that provides an enterprise solution for IT automation.
 It

-  - has a user-friendly dashboard
+  - has a user-friendly dashboard.

   - complements Ansible, adding automation, visual management, and monitoring capabilities.